‘Harris/Fly 2024’: Debate viewers couldn’t look away from the bug on Pence’s head

 Within minutes, scores of parody Twitter accounts for the fly popped up, Snapchat added a new filter to show users with white hair adorned with a fly, and jokes flew that the late Supreme Court Justice Ruth Bader Ginsburg had posthumously sent the insect to disrupt Pence’s night.

-Joe Biden’s campaign wasted no time seizing on the moment by tweeting out quips, registering flywillvote.com, and even adding a fly swatter emblazoned with “Truth over Flies” to its merchandise website — a hot item that quickly topped more than 15,000 orders, according to a member the campaign.
+Joe Biden’s campaign wasted no time seizing on the moment by tweeting out quips, registering flywillvote.com and even adding a fly swatter emblazoned with “Truth Over Flies” to its merchandise website — a hot item that quickly topped more than 15,000 orders, according to a member of the campaign.

 The fly incident was fodder for late-night hosts, who couldn’t help but weigh in.

-“Harris/Fly 2024,” tweeted “Late Night with Seth Meyers.”
+“Harris/Fly 2024,” tweeted “Late Night With Seth Meyers.”

 “The fly spent 2 MINUTES on Mike Pence.
-It changed its voter registration to Mike Pence’s head,” tweeted “The Late Show with Stephen Colbert.”
+It changed its voter registration to Mike Pence’s head,” tweeted “The Late Show With Stephen Colbert.”

 Jimmy Kimmel said the fly stayed on for so long that “technically that fly is now [Pence’s] running mate”

-As terms like “the fly,” “flies” and “flygate” trended on Twitter, many suggested the fly’s newfound fame was overshadowing the candidates’ tense arguments about the pandemic.
+As terms like “the fly,” “flies” and “flygate” trended on Twitter, many suggested the fly’s newfound fame was overshadowing the candidates’ tense arguments about the coronavirus pandemic.

 “I can’t wait to watch that fly on Dancing with the Stars next season,” one person tweeted.